mauriciovieira/mauriciovieira.github.io/_posts/2016-09-04-braziljs-ruth-john.markdown

 Also there is an specification for [Timing Object](http://webtiming.github.io/timingobject/) that enables a user to overload and configure and compose instruments using javascript.

-She did a [https://mididemos.herokuapp.com/](live demo) with a keyboard for participants to try the notes and they were played live (although overload).
+She did a [live demo](https://mididemos.herokuapp.com/) with a keyboard for participants to try the notes and they were played live (although overload).

 I found the [MIDI.js](https://galacticmilk.com/midi-js/) lib that provides an easier way for using all these things.
 [Watch this demo](https://galacticmilk.com/piano/).